Jack Clark (baseball)

 Jack Anthony Clark (born November 10, 1955), nicknamed "Jack the Ripper", is an American former professional baseball right fielder and first baseman.
 He played in Major League Baseball (MLB) for the San Francisco Giants, St. Louis Cardinals, New York Yankees, San Diego Padres, and Boston Red Sox from 1975 to 1992.

 During his prime, Clark was one of the most feared right-handed hitters in the National League, winning the Silver Slugger Award in 1985 and 1987.
-A four-time All-Star In an 18-season career, Clark was a .267 hitter with 340 home runs and 1180 RBI in 1994 games.
-He also collected 1,118 runs, 332 doubles, 77 stolen bases, 1,262 bases on balls and 1,826 hits in 6,847 at-bats.
+A four-time All-Star In an 18-season career, Clark was a .267 hitter with 340 home runs and 1,180 runs batted in in 1,994 games.
+He also recorded 1,118 runs, 332 doubles, 77 stolen bases, 1,262 bases on balls and 1,826 hits in 6,847 at-bats.
 He batted and threw right-handed.

 Career

 San Francisco Giants

 Clark began his minor league baseball career in 1973 with the Great Falls Giants where he played the outfield and third base and had a 0-2 record in 5 games as a pitcher.
 In 1974, he led the league with 117 RBIs with Fresno.
 The following year, he led the league with 23 home runs with Lafayette.

 Clark started his major league career with the San Francisco Giants in 1975 as a right fielder and the youngest player in 1975 (19).
 His 26-game hitting streak in 1978 is the longest by a Giants player after 1900.
 He won the first Willie Mac Award in 1980 for his spirit and leadership.

 On the other hand, Clark frequently complained about the cold and windy conditions at Candlestick Park, the Giants' home park.
+Described by one teammate as "a born star, but he didn't care about the birthright, [caring] about winning", Clark bristled at management firing Joe Altobelli in 1979 for continually starting over and called them a "loser" when Dave Bristol was fired in 1980 for Frank Robinson.
 He had a rift with manager Frank Robinson, and some members of the Giants front office thought Clark took too long to recover from injuries.
+The final straw came during a game in 1984 at the Astrodome, when Robinson played Clark despite a sore right knee.
+He elected to have knee surgery and refused to play the last month of the season.